The perfect storm for site owners

 You could say that the planets are aligning for site owners thinking about making maximum profit from their land.
 The perfect storm of social, economical, political and technological forces are at work, propelling glamping into the limelight.
 Nature breaks at home reinforce a social consciousness to do our bit for the environment, taking holidays with a reduced carbon footprint.
 Stimulating the local economy and watching our wallets at the same time.

 Google’s Digital Garage, an online business research tool, shows a 118 percent YOY rise in online searches for the term “glamping”.
 According to The Telegraph, glamping perfectly fits a demographic of aging festival goers from the nineties and noughties that get their “halfway house between a festival atmosphere and having home comforts”.
-Staycations are on the up, with one campsite in Devon seeing an 11 percent increase in demand last year.
+Staycations are on the rise, with online travel magazine Travel Weekly writing about how summer staycations are on the up by a third.

 Further research by the ‘Family Break Finder’ found that out of the 1,400 members they questioned, at least 50 percent of them were considering staying at a local campsite or holiday park in 2017.
 One third specifically expressed an interest in glamping.